fravale/replication_ape_logit/README.md

 effects estimation of fixed-effects logit models"

 Francesco Bartolucci, Claudia Pigini and Francesco Valentini

 email: f.valentini@univpm.it

 SOFTWARE: R, version 4.0.5

 Folders:

-- application/: files for the replication of the empirical application in Tables 1 and 2;
-- simulations/: files for the replication of the Monte Carlo experiments in Supporting Information,  Tables 1 - 3.
+- simulations/: files for the replication of the Monte Carlo experiments in Tables 1 - 3.
 - packages/: extra R packages, source files.
+- application/: files for the replication of the empirical application in Tables 4 and 5;

 Folders include a README file with details.